OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 > [!NOTE]
 > <sup>1</sup> [!INCLUDE [How to use the Identity 1.3 requirement set in Outlook add-ins](../../includes/outlook-identity-13-note.md)]
 >
 > <sup>2</sup> Even if an add-in implements features from requirement sets not supported in an Exchange on-premises environment, it can still be added to an Outlook client as long as the requirement set specified in its manifest aligns with those supported by Exchange on-premises.
-An implemented feature will only work if the Outlook client in which the add-in is installed supports the minimum requirement set needed by a feature.
+However, an implemented feature will only work if the Outlook client in which the add-in is installed supports the minimum requirement set needed by a feature.
 To determine the requirement sets supported by varying Outlook clients, see [Outlook client support](#outlook-client-support).
 We recommend supplementing this with the documentation on the specific feature for any exceptions.

 ### Outlook client support